rubiin/dotfiles/README.md

 # ~/dotfiles

 What are dotfiles, you ask?
 They’re like the secret sauce that spices up your Unix-like environment, hiding in plain sight.These are the magical objects that make certain computers extremely use-able for me.
-What are dotfiles, you ask?
-They’re like the secret sauce that spices up your Unix-like environment, hiding in plain sight.
 Use them wisely, or you may accidentally summon the wrath of the Terminal Gods! ⚡️

 Warning: Installing these dotfiles may cause unexpected side effects, including but not limited to: